anoma/juvix-docs/docs/tutorials/workshop.juvix.md

 add1 (n : Nat) : Nat;
 ```

-Yet imputting this into a file produces an error as we're missing a function
+Yet inputting this into a file produces an error as we're missing a function
 clause.
 The symbol `:=` separates the arguments from the body of the clause.

 ```juvix